darkoverlordofdata/not-php/readme.md

 # this is your php on node

-Port PHP to Coffee-Script
+Port your PHP code to Coffee-Script

-Extracted from my [Exspresso] (https://github.com/darkoverlordofdata/exspresso) project
+## Status

+v0.3.7 stable and in use by [Exspresso] (https://github.com/darkoverlordofdata/exspresso)

 ## Installation